Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

 A new lease is vital for Millwall

-That has led to the proposal for the new lease, which would allow Millwall to develop their ground alongside the building of the new homes.
+That has led to the proposal for the new lease, which would allow Millwall to develop its ground alongside the building of the new homes.

 “A revised lease structure has several benefits for the council, including enabling the development of much-needed housing and provision of a new community facility,” council documents read.

-With that said, it's important to point out that there's still a long way to go before any concrete plans on the start of the building work is announced.
-The project is large and complicated, which means there is always plenty of red tape to work through.
-It's been reported that any work could still take several years to complete.
+That said, it's important to point out that there's still a long way to go before any concrete plans for starting the building work are announced.
+The project is large and complicated, so there is always plenty of red tape to work through.
+It's been reported that work could still take several years to complete.